 Insider’s Guide to the Caribbean

-While virtually every island in the Caribbean was shaped by other cultures, the confluence of African, Caribbean, and French influences gives Martinique a special feel.
+The island: While virtually every island in the Caribbean was shaped by other cultures, the confluence of African, Caribbean, and French influences gives Martinique a special feel.
 This tiny island located in the center of the Lesser Antilles is still an overseas region of France—a connection that’s palpable everywhere you go.
-In capital city Fort de France, don’t miss the Schoelcher Library, a cast-iron building that was built in France in the late 1800s and shipped to Martinique, piece by ornate piece, The Sacre Coeur of Balata Church, Martinique’s famous cathedral, is a small replica of the Montmartre Church in Paris.
-It is nicely placed on a summit, surrounded by a tropical forest, just outside of Fort-de-France.
-The Jardin de Balata is a private botanical garden located on the Route de Balata about 10 km outside of Fort-de-France, Martinique In the resort town of Trois Ilets, an open-air museum pays homage to the country’s colonial-era history of slavery, when Africans were forced to work on sugar plantations during the colonial era.
+In capital city Fort de France, don’t miss the Schoelcher Library, a cast-iron building that was built in France in the late 1800s and shipped to Martinique, piece by ornate piece.
+The Jardin de Balata is a private botanical garden located on the Route de Balata about 10 km outside of Fort-de-France.
+And in the resort town of Trois Ilets, an open-air museum educates visitors on the country’s colonial-era history of slavery, when Africans were forced to work on sugar plantations during the colonial era.
 But perhaps the best way to experience the unique mix of cultures this island has to offer is through its cuisine.
 From fine-dining restaurants run by French-trained chefs to world-renowned Créole cuisine, you’ll get a taste—both literally and figuratively—of this country’s rich and distinctive history.

-Calling all Anglophiles: This former British colony in the eastern Caribbean is an independent British Commonwealth nation—and it still has enough British traditions to be called “Little England” by many.
-Travel back in time through Barbados’ Historic Garrison.
-Dating back to 1650, the site is thought to be the most intact, and authentic 18th & 19th century British Garrison complex in the world—now a UNESCO World Heritage Site.
-Walk around Bridgetown, the capital of Barbados, and its British colonial architecture will wow you.
-However, it was actually the Portuguese who came to Barbados first, while en route to Brazil.
-They named the island Los Barbados (which means bearded ones) after the island’s fig trees, which have a beard-like appearance.
+The island: This former British colony in the eastern Caribbean is an independent British Commonwealth nation—and it still has enough British traditions to be called “Little England” by many.
 When the first English ship touched the island in 1625, it was claimed on behalf of King James I—and within a few years, much of the land was deforested to make way for tobacco and cotton plantations.
-These days, the interior of the island is still quite lush, with plenty of wildlife and botanic gardens amidst the large plantations.
-And while this island used to be a hideaway for the elite (it has the most luxury properties per square mile in the Caribbean) its 70 miles of stunning beaches, Bajan food (an eclectic mix of African, Caribbean, West Indian, and European cuisine), and of course its rum now draws an eclectic mix of travelers.
+These days, the interior of the island is still quite lush, with plenty of wildlife and botanical gardens amid the large plantations.
+And while this island used to be a hideaway for the elite (it has the most luxury properties per square mile in the Caribbean) its 70 miles of stunning beaches, Bajan food (an eclectic mix of African, Caribbean, West Indian, and European cuisine), and its rum now draws an eclectic mix of travelers.

-This large Caribbean island located in the West Indies was ruled for centuries by the Spanish.
-Yet during the brief Spanish-American War in 1898, U.S. armed forces occupied Puerto Rico—and under the Treaty of Paris that formally ended the war, Spain ceded the island (along with Guam, the Philippines, and Cuba) to the United States.
-Today, Puerto Rico’s 270 miles of beaches and vibrant culture inspires people from around the world to visit.
-Enjoy the forts of Old San Juan, El Morro & Fuerte San Cristobal.
-What is unique is the extent to which its architectural infrastructure from that era remains visible.
-It’s the only city that has its original colonial wall almost entirely intact, and both of its principal forts are in excellent condition, remain accessible to the public, and offer panoramic views of the Atlantic Ocean.
+The island: This large Caribbean island located in the West Indies was ruled for centuries by the Spanish.
+Yet during the brief Spanish-American War in 1898, U.S. armed forces occupied Puerto Rico—and under the Treaty of Paris that formally ended the war, Spain ceded the island to the U.S. Today, Puerto Rico’s 270 miles of beaches and vibrant culture inspires people from around the world to visit.
 In the vibrant capital city, San Juan, you’ll experience a gastronomical delight: Puerto Rican cuisine melds Taino Indian (the native Puerto Ricans), African, Spanish, and U.S. influences to create popular traditional dishes such as arroz con gandules (rice with pigeon peas), tostones (twice fried plantain slices), and flan de queso (cream cheese dessert).
 And no matter where you go, the country’s myriad forms of music, tropical lushness, and some of the friendliest and most joyful people of the Caribbean will help you get a true sense of what makes Puerto Rico so special.